-The Courts can also make orders on other aspects of children’s lives such as schooling although this is less usual.
+The courts can also make Prohibied Steps Issues and Specific Issues Orders on other aspects of children’s lives such as schooling, medical treatment and travel although these are less common than Child Arrangements Orders.

 Or call us: +44 (0)20 7430 8470